Book design: Front cover, spine, and back cover

 The spine is the vertical edge of a book as it normally stands on a bookshelf.
 Early books did not have titles on their spines; rather they were shelved flat with their spines inward and titles written with ink along their fore edges.
 Modern books display their titles on their spines.
+The spine usually contains all, or some, of four elements (besides decoration, if any), and in the following order: (1) author, editor, or compiler; (2) title; (3) publisher; and (4) publisher logo.

 In languages with Chinese-influenced writing systems, the title is written top-to-bottom.
 In languages written from left to right, the spine text can be pillar (one letter per line), transverse (text line perpendicular to long edge of spine) and along spine.
 Conventions differ about the direction in which the title along the spine is rotated:

-Three books with different titling orientations: